VeriGu/DistAI/install.md

-# DistInv Installation Guide
+# DistAI Installation Guide

-This guide provides instructions for building DistInv from source.
+This guide provides instructions for building DistAI from source.

 1. Download and install Anaconda from https://www.anaconda.com/products/individual.
 Use the latest version (Python 3.8).